proficiency/ascii_survivors/design.md

   * Large, in-depth pool of items and upgrades
   * In-depth build identity and complexity, meaningful choices in upgrades
   * Diverse upgrades for spells, weapons, etc
+  * Die once, your character's upgrades/stats are reset, apart from persistent ones
+  * High difficulty regardless of the player's power level
+* 'Roguelite' persistence
-* 'Roguelite' persistence: upgrades and revives
+  * upgrades and revives
   * Gold
   * Upgrades
   * Ruleset changes, modifiers, and quests
-* Play with kb/m or controller
+* Play with kb/m or gamepads
 * Several simple but hand-crafted levels

 ## Visuals
-* ASCII graphics
+* **ASCII graphics**
 * Unique, subtle, and informative use of colors and glyphs.
 Including an in-game legend/key.
 * Pleasing, simple, intuitive UI/UX

 ## [Sound](https://github.com/proficiency/ascii_survivors/issues/1)
-Pleasing, cozy, fantasy sound effects and music
+Pleasing, cozy, fantasy sound effects and music. _todo._

 ## Code
 Written in Rust using Bevy — the code is simple, documentation is light but meaningful, aiming to provide clarity without being overbearing.
-* Efficient use of Bevy's ECS
+* Efficient use of Bevy's [ECS](https://docs.rs/bevy_ecs/latest/bevy_ecs/)
 * Lightweight, maintainable code
 * Filesystem and modules designed with separation of concerns in mind